 Ports are critical logistics infrastructure facilities and play a key role in the international trade.
-There are over 200 OIC ports that serve as either gateway or transhipment facilities, and sometimes as transit points to other landlocked OIC countries.
+There are over 200 OIC ports that serve as either gateway or transshipment facilities, and sometimes as transit points to other landlocked OIC countries.
 Ports are of critical importance for integration of the OIC countries into global markets as well as among themselves given that some OIC countries have smaller economies located in remote locations.
 Indeed, some OIC ports have a strategic importance for global trade due to their positions on the international maritime routes or services to large hinterland markets.
 However, there are also many OIC countries that are landlocked, i.e. Afghanistan, Azerbaijan, Burkina Faso, Chad, Kazakhstan, Kyrgyz Republic, Mali, Niger, Tajikistan, Uganda, and Uzbekistan; while some others that are Small Island Developing States (SIDS), i.e. Comoros, the Maldives, and Suriname.

-The container throughput of the OIC countries has reached 101 million TEU in 2014 up from 79.8 million TEU in 2010.
-However, the share of OIC countries in the global container throughput has remained flat at around 15% in the 2010-2014 period.
-Both Malaysia and the UAE show high volume throughput with 22.7 million TEU and 20.9 million TEU, respectively.
+The container throughput of the OIC countries has reached 119 million TEU in 2017 up from 85.2 million TEU in 2010.
+However, the share of OIC countries in the global container throughput has remained flat at around 15% in the 2010-2017 period.
+Both Malaysia and the UAE show high volume throughput with 24.7 million TEU and 21.3 million TEU, respectively.
 On the other hand, majority of the OIC countries couldn't even reach the one million TEU threshold.
 In the Maldives, Mauritania, Albania, and Brunei, very low container throughput volumes reflect the small size of the port sector in those countries.

-Table 10: Container-port throughput in the OIC countries (TEU)
+Table 10: Container-port throughput in the OIC countries over the 2010-2017 period (TEU)